-The application provides valuable information about the customer and is a part of the insurance contract; it should be filled out completely and accurately.
-If the answers on the application are incorrect, incomplete, or untrue, North American has the right to deny an application or rescind a contract.
+The application provides valuable information about the customer and is a part of the insurance contract; it must be filled out completely and accurately.
+If the answers on the application are incorrect, incomplete, or untrue, North American has the right to deny an application or benefits, rescind a contract, or take additional action.